josephanimate2021/ALBWR-Web/README.md

 That's pretty much the entirety of the errors list, if you experience any errors along the way, feel free to send me a dm on discord at josephalt7000

 ## Hosting
+Once i figure out the best way to host this app, i will provide instructions below.